Chapter 8 : The Space Between

 “She’ll fix it before he does,” Weasley replied, with a tone that sounded both mournful and, under the surface, fiercely proud.
 It was a tone Tanith knew well, that which said she was perfectly allowed to mock Tobias, but nobody else was.

-, she wondered.
+What is this, she wondered.
 My geek's better than your geek?
 I must be going mad.

 Fortunately, she was saved from the perils of the internal strife by the door swinging open again, and Malfoy walking in with Parkinson.
 Yates was already here; when Talley arrived, then Slytherin would be at full house, so to speak.